Powering up GitHub Classroom with Probot

 return context.github.request({

-baseUrl: 'https://api.github.com',
+baseUrl: "https://api.github.com",

-url: `/repos/${repository.owner.login}/${
+url: `/repos/${repository.owner.login}/${repository.name}/branches/master/protection`,

-method: 'PUT',
+method: "PUT",

 headers: {

-accept: 'application/vnd.github.luke-cage-preview+json',
+accept: "application/vnd.github.luke-cage-preview+json",

 },